mt-akar/bottom_nav_layout/README.md

 )
 ```
 # Different Back Stack Types
-This layout remembers the order of pages navitagated and when back button is pressed, navigates back to the previously visited page.
-There are many ways of organizing a tab back stack, a lot of which are readily implemented.
+This layout remembers the order of pages navigated and when back button is pressed, navigates back to the previously navigated page.
+There are different ways of organizing a tab back stack, many of which are readily implemented.
 You can also implement your own.

-Consider the following scerario.
+Consider the following use case.
 After launching the app, the user;
  - Start at tab 0
  - Navigate to tab 1
  - Navigate to tab 2